m0hith/Backdoor-Attacks/README.md

 1. A BadNet, *B1*, (“sunglasses backdoor”) on YouTube Face for which we have already told you what the backdoor looks like.
 That is, we give you the validation data and test data with examples of clean and backdoored inputs.

 ### Data <a name='data'></a>
-   1. Download the validation and test datasets from [here](https://github.com/csaw-hackml/CSAW-HackML-2020/tree/master) and store them under the `lab3/data/` directory.
+   1. Download the validation and test datasets from [here](https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq) and store them under the `lab3/data/` directory present in this [repository](https://github.com/csaw-hackml/CSAW-HackML-2020/tree/master).
-   2. The data files that are supposed to go in the path mentioned above can be downloaded from the following [link](https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq)
-   3. The dataset contains images from the YouTube Aligned Face Dataset.
+   2. The dataset contains images from the YouTube Aligned Face Dataset.
 We retrieved 1283 individuals and split them into validation and test datasets.
-   4. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.
+   3. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.

 ```bash
 ├── data